 Follow these steps to configure a proxy on Windows 10:-

 Step 1.
 Click on the Start button, then the Settings icon.

 Step 2.
 Click “Network & Internet.”

 Step 3.
-Click on
+Click on Proxy.

 Step 5.
 To configure the proxy settings manually, scroll down; under “Manual proxy setup,” turn on the slider next to “Use a proxy server.”